 7. Find the guest

-This game is perfect for breaking the ice and getting the celebration started.
+This game is one of the best ice-breaker activities to start the celebration.
 Ask guests to write fun facts about themselves in advance and then pass a copy of the list to every guest.
 Ask the guests to go around and find out if fit they match correctly, with a small prize for who gets it right.

 8. The newlywed game